cvcpatton/nightsky_helper/README.md

 **Versions**

 * Basic version to run the program in console, available now (Oct 2025)
-*
+* Full version using OOP and web scraping moon phases coming Dec 2025

 **Potential Upgrades**